ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     }
     , 'CollDataReply')

-Much like Data Records, Collections could be addressed using aliases instead of IDs.
+Much like Data Records, Collections can be addressed using aliases instead of IDs.
 However, as mentioned earlier, we would always need to specify the ``context`` for the ``alias``.

 What we get in response to the ``collectionCreate()`` function is a ``CollDataReply`` object.